Nowadays, most produce is available all year round thanks to greenhouses and advanced technology.

 This is summer’s most popular squash that is eaten with the skin!
 The plant produces individual male and female flowers on the same plant.
 These flowers are more and more popular worldwide but are long time favourites in Italian cuisine.

 In the kitchen: spaghettini or zucchini pasta is becoming extremely popular, but zucchini is also great for soups or as a base for vegetarian mini pizza.
+We lately served it as an ovenbaked side dish.
 The flowers are usually lightly battered and fried.